Ferns of the Adirondacks:

 - Cinnamon Ferns have pale cinnamon-colored wool tufts on the underside of its sterile leaflets (pinnaePinna: A primary division of the blade (plural: pinnae).), at the base near the rachisRachis: The stalk within the blade (the expanded, leafy part of the frond). (the stalk within the blade).

 Another clue to identifying the Cinnamon Fern is the fact that its fertile fronds are very different from its sterile fronds – a characteristic that it shares with Interrupted Ferns, Royal Ferns, and Sensitive Ferns.
-If you find a fern with two different types of fronds, it's probably one of these ferns.
+If you find a fern with two different types of fronds growing on a moist or wet site, it may well be one of these ferns.

 - The fertile fronds of Cinnamon Ferns appear in the center of the sterile fronds.
 Moreover, the Cinnamon Fern's fertile fronds lack the green pinnulesPinnule: A division of the pinna. characteristic of its two relatives.